 Some of the programs granting an MA require a thesis; the student should verify whether a thesis is required with the individual program.
 If required, 6 of the 30 hours required for the MA degree are allocated to thesis research.
 Thesis research courses are graded S (Satisfactory) or U (Unsatisfactory).
 If a U is assigned, the course must be repeated and an S earned before the degree can be awarded.
+A student who receives a grade of U in research in two semesters may be dismissed from the Graduate School by the Dean upon recommendation of the program.
 See the section on Thesis/Dissertation Committee Composition & Review Guidelines for details on the assessment of the Thesis.